ibm-cloud-docs/workload-protection/cspm-best-practices.md

 You can see all the available [Posture controls](/docs/workload-protection?topic=workload-protection-posture-controls) under Policies > Controls.
 Select the control you want to customize and select **Parameters**, then click on **Customize** and change the parameters based on your requirements.

-In addition to modifying the parameters of existing controls, you can duplicate and edit any control as described [here](https://docs.sysdig.com/en/docs/sysdig-secure/policies/posture-policies/posture-controls/#custom-controls).
+In addition to modifying the parameters of existing controls, you can duplicate and edit any control as described [Custom Controls](https://docs.sysdig.com/en/docs/sysdig-secure/policies/posture-policies/posture-controls/#custom-controls).

 ## Organize your accounts and resources
 {: #cspm-best-practices-organize}